 Step 7: Root canal fillings will be used to fill the cavity space.
 These fillings act much like rubber but are comprised of thermoplastic that is heated and then compressed into the tiny space within the tooth.
 An adhesive cement is then used to seal the filler inside.
 Once filled and sealed, the tooth is much less susceptible to infection by bacteria.

 Step 8: Dr. Brusky will use a temporary or permanent filling material to seal the hole that was used to access the tooth and remove the dead matter.
 The dental dam will also be removed.
 If the tooth’s structure is compromised and the restoration will not hold on its own, Dr. Brusky may place a post made of metal in one of the canals to help with retention.

 Following the procedure, Dr. Brusky may prescribe an antibiotic to halt or prevent infection.
 Home aftercare is minimal and lasts anywhere from a couple of days to a week.
 The patient may experience some discomfort following treatment, but aspirin or ibuprofen can usually be enough to halt the pain entirely.
 Tenderness to chewing food is typical for one to three days, and in rare cases may persist for up to 3 weeks.
-Avoiding chewing food on the tooth prevents this, but also helps prevent the possibility of fracturing the tooth.
-Root canals eliminate pain but do weaken teeth.
+Avoiding chewing food on the tooth prevents this, but it also helps prevent the possibility of fracturing the tooth.
+Root canals eliminate the pain but do weaken teeth.

 The final step of endodontic treatment is to place a permanent restoration, either a filling or crown, to replace the lost tooth structure.
 The restoration will also provide a complete seal over the top of the tooth.
 Sealing the tooth is important, as the area could become infected once more by bacteria from the mouth.
 Back teeth that have undergone root canal therapy are almost always crowned, while front teeth are rarely recommended for a crown after a root canal.